eliavmor-tau/eliavmor-tau.github.io/content/authors/admin/_index.md

 I enjoy expanding my knowledge in computer science, coding, and solving theoretical problems.
 I am passionate about  problem solving, algorithms, and out-of-the-box thinking.
 In my free time I like hiking, running, and making pottery.

-My main field of interests are explainability, robustness, compactness and pre-training in machine learning and deep learning in specific.
+My main fields of interest are explainability, robustness, compactness and pre-training in machine learning and deep learning in specific.